-Robert C. Treuhold New York +1.212.848.7895 rtreuhold@shearman.com For purposes of the asset test, "real estate assets" include interests in real property, which in turn includes land or improvements on land, such as buildings or other inherently permanent structures.
-Structural components of a building, such as plumbing systems, elevators or central air conditioning, generally are qualifying REIT assets, whereas machinery, individual air conditioning units and hotel furnishings generally are not.
-In private letter rulings ("PLRs") the IRS generally has applied a "movability" criterion to classify structural components as "real property", focusing on the manner of attachment to the land or the structure and the permanence of the structure.
-The less moveable and more connected to land or other permanent structures that property is, the more likely it is to be treated as real property for purposes of the asset test.
+For purposes of the asset test, "real estate assets" include interests in real property, which in turn includes land or improvements thereon, such as buildings or other inherently permanent structures.
+Assets that are affixed to these structures may also qualify as real estate assets, provided they are deemed "structural components" of a building or other inherently permanent structure and not assets "accessory to the operation of a business."
+The IRS has often distinguished between these two classes of assets without articulating its rationale for doing so when ruling on a particular set of facts.
+As a result, the dividing line is not always easy to identify.
+Plumbing systems, electrical wiring, elevators and central air conditioning are generally considered structural components and, therefore, treated as qualifying REIT assets.
+Machinery, individual air conditioning units, office equipment and hotel furnishings, in contrast, are generally considered "accessory to the operation of a business."
+However, categorical distinctions such as these do not readily identify whether a particular asset qualifies for purposes of the REIT rules.
+Machinery, equipment and other items that are specifically listed as examples of assets that are "accessory to the operation of a business" in the Treasury Regulations have been given favorable treatment by the IRS where they comprise part of a system that is inherently permanent or structurally integrated with a building or other permanent structure.
+In PLRs, the IRS has applied a "movability" criterion to classify structural components as "real property," focusing on the manner of attachment to the land or the structure and the permanence of the structure.
+The less movable and more connected to land or other permanent structure the property is, the more likely it is to be treated as real property for purposes of the asset test.
 The IRS also has recognized that real estate assets include intangibles, such as voting rights and goodwill, that are inextricably and compulsorily tied to real property or otherwise inseparable from real property.